zivmi/cp-op/README.md

 1. In experiments with real data we test the coverage in a walk-forward, out-of-time scheme, better matching the setup in which the model would be deployed in practice.
 We use much bigger data set: options written on constituents of the S\&P 500, during the period of time from 1996.01.01 to 2022.12.31.
 2. In experiments with simulated data, each group of datapoints with the identical value of $(S, \sigma, \tau, r)$ but different strikes, are placed either into calibration or test set instead of randomly splitting them between the two sets.

 **We conclude that option data is not exchangeable.
 This leads to a loss of coverage by the CQR.
-Non-exchangeability is likely due to covariate shifts rather then the hierarchical nature of option data.**
+Non-exchangeability is likely due to covariate shifts rather than the hierarchical nature of option data.**

 ## Table of Contents <!-- omit in toc -->
 - [Introduction](#introduction)